publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 105–33, title IV, § 4513(c)][/us/pl/105/33/s4513/c], Aug.
 5, 1997, [111 Stat.
 444][/us/stat/111/444], provided that:

-> “The Secretary of Health and Human Services shall develop and implement utilization guidelines relating to the coverage of chiropractic services under part B of title XVIII of the Social Security Act \[part B of this subchapter\] in cases in which a subluxation has not been demonstrated by X-ray to exist.”
+> “The Secretary of Health and Human Services shall develop and implement utilization guidelines relating to the coverage of chiropractic services under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] in cases in which a subluxation has not been demonstrated by X-ray to exist.”

  __Authorizing Payment for Paramedic Intercept Service Providers in Rural Communities__